-We didn’t miss out on happy hour, though.
+We didn’t miss out on the happy hour, though.
 Before leaving downtown Walker behind, we strolled into The 502, a bar/restaurant housed inside a posh downtown hotel called Chase on the Lake.

-The richly-toned wooden décor wrapped its arms around us and made us feel welcome and a warm.
+The richly-toned wooden décor wrapped its arms around us and made us feel welcome and warm.
 Long views of the lake shimmered beyond the windows and deck.
 The atmosphere lent itself perfectly to a glass of Shiraz.

-While there, I picked up a brochure for the Cooper Door Spa, which is also housed in the hotel.
+While there, I picked up a brochure for the Copper Door Spa, which is also housed in the hotel.
 If we hadn’t already made plans for the next morning, I’d have been dialing up the spa and booking a massage.